Crypto Assets

 • Responsible for the implementation of this Statement: CTO.

-• Responsible for implementation control: CCO and Oversight Function.
+• Responsible for implementation control: CCO.

 • Responsible for yearly review: Board of Directors.